Find A Buyer for Your Practice

 A Case Study, Us Versus A Broker

 In the end, the retainer is wrapped into the final fee you pay the broker.
-They get $10,000 (10% of your gross sale price) for 20 hours of work.
-(That works out to roughly $500/hour for them.)
+They get $10,000 (10% of your gross sale price) for 15 hours of work.
+That works out to roughly $666 per hour for them.
+Given that many brokers take much more than 10% (sometimes up to 30%), and many practices sell for much more than $100k, the hourly breakdown could go much higher.

 Contrasting that same deal with the way we work:

-If we're doing the whole deal, start-to-finish, from organizing a practice for sale to finding a buyer; from creating the sales contract to helping in the transition out of the practice, the average total cost in our experience comes to about $6,000.
-At $95/hour, that comes to 63 total hours of work.
+If we're doing the whole deal, start-to-finish, from organizing a practice for sale to finding a buyer; from creating the sales contract to helping in the transition out of the practice, the average total cost in our experience comes to about $3,000.
+So in the example above, using us, you'd pay 70% less and get an additional 30+% of time and energy from us as well.

 A lot more bang for a lot fewer bucks.

-In fact, that's close to half the price for more than 3 times as many hours spent on your deal.
+In fact, that's less than one-third the price for 30+% more hours spent on your deal.

 Keep in mind that those numbers assume you're having us do a deal from start to finish.
 Many of our transactions involve having us do only a small portion of a deal, such as helping find a buyer, or create a sales contract.
 Note that a broker will only get involved if they get to participate in the entirety of the sales process.